 (Please see the program policy document for details)

-NOTE: Applicant agencies or employers must be public or non-profit, accept public insurance, and offer discounts to low-income or uninsured patients on a sliding fee scale that at a minimum follows the federal poverty level (see http://aspe.hhs.gov/poverty/).
+NOTE: Applicant agencies or employers must accept public insurance, and offer discounts to low-income or uninsured patients on a sliding fee scale that at a minimum follows the federal poverty level (see (http://aspe.hhs.gov/poverty/).

 - Flex Applications: The Conrad legislation authorizes up to ten (10) Flex slots to place physicians in practice sites not located in a federally designated shortage area, if the facility serves patients who reside in one or more federally designated shortage areas.
 The Massachusetts Conrad 30 / J-1 Visa Waiver Program requires that the facility provide documentation that greater than 30% of the patients served by the site are located in federal shortage areas, and provide poverty levels, disparate health outcomes, or note of significant immigrant or elderly populations or substance abuse.